Though horses have been an indispensable resource for most civilized societies, none of these cultures can compare to the Ancient Greek horse breeds.

 4. Arravani

-As a result, the Arravani strain created influenced to produce a breed of robust, surefooted horses and outstanding personalities.
+As a result, the Arravani strain influenced the produce a breed of robust, surefooted horses with outstanding personalities.

-Sadly, Greece’s industrial revolution led to industrialization and the advent of motor vehicles, both of which caused the reduction in the population of these equines.
+Sadly, Greece’s industrial revolution led to industrialization and the advent of motor vehicles, both of which caused a reduction in the population of these equines.

 In addition to losing their roles as animals used in transportation and agriculture, the Arravani experienced a massive decrease in population because people exported their flesh to Italy.

-These greek horse breeds are in danger of becoming extinct as there are only approximately 200–300 Arravanis left in the world today.
+These Greek horse breeds are in danger of becoming extinct, as only approximately 200–300 Arravanis are left in the world today.

 5. Andravida